github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 **Max** - Allows you to control your costs by setting the maximum parallel number of machines that are created in this set.
 A higher value here can help avoid workflows being blocked due to parallelism.

-## Networking for hosted runners
+## Networking for larger runners

-Hosted runners can be configured to use a static IP address from {% data variables.product.prodname_dotcom %}'s dedicated IP address pool.
+larger runners can be configured to use a static IP address from {% data variables.product.prodname_dotcom %}'s dedicated IP address pool.
 This means that you can connect to your runner from anywhere on the Internet.
 All instances of a hosted runner will be assigned a static IP from a range that is unique to the runner.

-## Planning for hosted runners
+## Planning for larger runners

 ### Create a runner group